 The absence of steroids, mucilages and cardiotonic glycosides in our herb could be linked to the geographical and climatic context of the region (Hussain et al., 2024).
-The genus Artemisia has been reported to be rich in secondary metabolites such as flavonoids, caffeoylquinic acids, coumarins, essential oils, sterols, and acetylenes (Bisht et al., 2021; Hussain et al., 2024).
-As well, the aerial part of A. Campestris L is rich in phenolic acids, alkaloids and tannins (Ivänescu et al., 2021).
-In the same context, it was also reported that A. Annua contains a high amount of volatile oils, terpenes and flavones coumarins (Bisht et al., 2021; Ivanescu et al., 2021; Hussain et al., 2021; As a set of the same context, it was also reported that A. Annua contains a high amount of volatile oils, terpenes and flavones coumarins (Bisht et al., 2021; Ivanescu et al., 2021; Hussain et al., 2024).
+The genus Artemisia has been reported to be rich in secondary metabolites such as flavonoids, caffeoylquinic acids, coumarins, essential oils, sterols and acetylenes (Bisht et al., 2021; Hussain et al., 2024).
+As well, the aerial part of A. Campestris L is rich in phenolic acids, alkaloids and tannins (Ivănescu et al., 2021).
+In the same context, it was also reported that A. Annua contains a high amount of volatile oils, terpenes and flavones coumarins (Bisht et al., 2021; Ivănescu et al., 2021; Hussain et al., 2024).

-The quantified proportion of polyphenols in our herb is also interesting since another species of the same genus called A. campestris showed an interesting value of TPP ranged from 74.75 \pm 0.01 to 88.61 \pm 0.22mg EAG/g of methanolic fraction; while tannins represented 35.29-70.59mg EC/g of methanolic fraction (Trifan et al., 2022).
-In is also interesting to note that a formulation process using A. Annua revealed a high flavonoid proportion in powder and capsules, in which this class represented 1.6 \pm 0.1 mg quercetin equivalent (Ferreira et al., 2010).
+The quantified proportion of polyphenols in our herb is also interesting since another species of the same genus called A. campestris showed an interesting value of TPP ranged from 74.75±0.01 to 88.61±0.22mg EAG/g of methanolic fraction; while tannins represented 35.29-

+70.59mg EC/g of methanolic fraction (Trifan et al., 2022).
+In is also interesting to note that a formulation process using A. Annua revealed a high flavonoid proportion in powder and capsules, in which this class represented 1.6±0.1 mg quercetin equivalent (Ferreira et al., 2010).

-Noting that more than 40 flavonoids have been isolated from A. annua, including luteolin, quercetin, or casticin and this information is important since flavonoids alone have weak antimalarial effects in vitro, but in the presence of other phenolic compounds, especially phenolic acids, this effect can increase 50% (Ferreira et al., 2014).
-Another work showed that A. Herba alba essential oil analyzed by GC/MS has β -thujone (23.92%) and chrysanthenone (17.4%) (Dob & Benabdelkader, 2006).
+Noting that more than 40 flavonoids have been isolated from A. annua, including luteolin, quercetin, or casticin and this information is important since flavonoids alone have weak antimalarial effects $in\ vitro$, but in the presence of other phenolic compounds, especially phenolic acids, this effect can increase 50% (Ferreira $et\ al.$, 2014).
+Another work showed that A. $Herba\ alba\ essential\ oil\ analyzed\ by\ GC/MS\ has\ \beta$ -thujone (23.92%) and chrysanthenone (17.4%) (Dob & Benabdelkader, 2006).